School-Based Practice Framework

 Begin by helping the student identify what truly matters to them.
 Use age-appropriate language and activities to explore values across domains like relationships, learning, personal growth, and contribution to others.

-For younger students, use concrete examples: “What kind of friend do you want to be?”
-For older students, explore abstract concepts like integrity, growth, and purpose.
+For younger students (K-5), use concrete examples: "What kind of friend do you want to be?"
+For older students (6-12), explore abstract concepts like integrity, growth, and purpose.
+Create visual representations of values using drawings or collages.

 2